nawabahmadreshi/documentation/pages/features/google-search-ads.md

 1. Expand **Ad URL options**. and place your Branch link from the first step in the **Tracking template** box.
 No need to add any extra parameters.

 {% image src="/img/pages/features/google-search-ads/link-configuration.png" half center alt='Example Ad' %}

-{% example title="Use the pre-configured link" %}

-If you just want to track which keywords drove installs, Branch provides a pre-configured link for you to use in the *Ad URL options* field.
-Simply navigate to Link Settings on the Branch dashboard, and copy and paste the value inside `AdWords URL`.
-You can optionally [add additional parameters]({{base.url}}/getting-started/configuring-links) to that link (such as campaign, channel, and other deep link data).

-{% endexample %}

 {% protip %}
 Because the **Final URL** for your app install campaigns must match your domain, you cannot put a Branch link in that box.
 However, capturing installs and deep linking users through content is still possible due to the **Tracking template** configuration.